theobald-software/kb.theobald-software.github.io/content/_xtract-is/XIS-for-Azure-SHIR.md

 Now, continuing where we left off with step 1. we need to install Xtract IS for Azure on our self-hosted IR.

-Now, remember when I said, you just need a plain vanilla Windows server, w/o SSIS, SQL Server or SSDT pre-installed?
-Well, this still holds true...actually, regarding the setup of the self-hosted IR, it doesn't hurt to have these tools installed.
+Remember when I said, you just need a plain vanilla Windows server, w/o SSIS, SQL Server or SSDT pre-installed?
+Well, this still holds true..although, if you want, you *can* have these tools installed.

 But, let's pretend they are not.
-One of the peculiarities of the Xtract IS for Azure setup is, that the installer looks for SSIS/DTS artefacts on the server, it's being installed on.
-Just to place the Xtract.dlls in the respective DTS folders.
-But what happens, when no SSIS/DTS arefacts are installed on that server?
-Well, we need to pretend, they are.
-And how do we do that?
-Enter *Regedit* or the *Registry Editor*.
+The Xtract IS for Azure setup routine expects certain SSIS/DTS folders to be in place on the server, because that is where the Xtract DLLs are placed during setup.
+These SSIS/DTS folders usually come with an installaion of SSIS/SSDT.

+*Question*: But what happens, when no SSIS/DTS folders are available on that server? </br>
+*Answer*: Well, we need to pretend, they are.</br>
+*Question*: And how do we do that?</br>
+*Answer*: Enter *Regedit* or the *Registry Editor*.
 This tool allows entering Registry Keys which make Xtract IS for Azure believe, SSIS/DTS is installed on the server.
 This is what the Microsoft documentation describes [here](https://docs.microsoft.com/en-us/azure/data-factory/self-hosted-integration-runtime-proxy-ssis#enable-custom3rd-party-components)

 >Create the following DTSPath registry keys on self-hosted IR if they don’t exist already: Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft SQL Server\140\SSIS\Setup\DTSPath and Computer\HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\Microsoft SQL Server\140\SSIS\Setup\DTSPath.